suejinkim20/Workday-Scheduler/README.md

 # Workday-Scheduler

 ## Description
-This webpage allows users to save tasks in work-hour time blocks.
-When the page is refreshed, the tasks continue to show.
+This application is a simple daily planner application that allows a user to save events for each hour of the day.
+This application runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
+Time elements are controled by Moment.js.

+### Functional Elements:
+* When the page loads, the current date is displayed in the header
+* Time blocks are presented from the hours of 7am to 5pm
-Each time block is color-coded to indicate whether that hour is in the past, present or future.
-Events in the past are coded grey, the present hour is coded red, and future hour blocks are coded green.
+* Each time block is color coded to indicate whether the hour is in the past, present, or future
+    * past- grey
+    * present - red
+    * future - green
+* When the user types a task into the text box for the hour and clicks the save button, the text is saved in local storage
+* When the page is refreshed the tasks continue to show
+* At the bottom of the page, there is a clear button which clears local storage and reloads the page

+### Current Issues
+* Currently, only the 7am time block is saving to local storage.
+Each time the save buttons for the other time blocks are pressed, the code is only being applied to the 7am time block.

 ## Usage